nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 # Executive Summary
 ## Insights
 - Some customer segments appear to be incorrectly placed within clusters (e.g., **Champions** grouped with **One-Time Big Spenders**, or **Lost customers** under **New Customers**), suggesting imperfect alignment between RFM segmentation and K-Means clustering.
-- Considering the K-Means Clustering has a poor Silhouette Score, it may be making poor predictions and causing the irregularities.
-These inconsistencies may indicate that the chosen number of clusters (k=4) is insufficient or that the K-Means algorithm is not capturing the underlying structure of the data.
+- Considering the K-Means Clustering Model has moderate values for its performance metrics, it may be making poor predictions and causing these irregularities.
+This may indicate that the chosen number of clusters ($k=4$) is insufficient or that the K-Means algorithm is not suitable for the data.
-- Most of Amazon's customers fall under churn-related segments (e.g., **About to Sleep**, **Hibernating**, **Lost**), highlighting opportunities for targeted re-engagement and retention strategies.
+- Most of Amazon's customers fall under churn-related segments (e.g., **About to Sleep**, **Hibernating**, **Lost**), highlighting opportunities and urgency for targeted re-engagement and retention strategies.

 ## Recommendations
-- Those in the **New Customers** cluster or in the **About to Sleep**, **Needs Attention**, **At Risk**, and **Can't Lose Them** segments should also be targeted with an offer of 1 month free/trial Amazon Prime if they don't have a subscription already and discounted items.
+- Those in the **New Customers** cluster or in the **About to Sleep**, **Needs Attention**, **At Risk**, and **Can't Lose Them** segments should also be targeted with an offer of 1 month free and/or trial Amazon Prime if they don't have a subscription already and discounted items.
 This could be done by showing discounted products in their product recommendations (on the front page) or sending an email or message offering a month of free Amazon Prime.
 - Marketing campaigns should be launched to find **New Customers** and to reach out to **Churned Customers** in an attempt to rekindle interest.
 - Consider implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards could be implemented.
-This would reward **Loyal Customers**, potentially retain **New Customers**, and incentivize more customer spending.
+This would reward **Loyal Customers**, potentially retain **New Customers**, and encourage higher spending.
-- Consider implementing an enhanced cash back program for Loyal Customers.
+- Consider implementing an enhanced cash back program for **Loyal Customers** and **Champions**.
 Currently, Amazon offers cashback only to customers who make purchases using an Amazon Chase Visa.
 Amazon should consider rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
 To prevent abuse, the cashback could be given to customers after the return periods for the item closes.
 Amazon could also try setting different cashback rates according to spending levels such as Bronze, Silver, Gold, and Diamond tiers.

 ## Next Steps
-- Test higher numbers of clusters (higher values for $k$) to evaluate whether deeper segmentation yields more interpretable or actionable groupings.
+- Test higher numbers of clusters to evaluate whether deeper segmentation yields more interpretable or actionable groupings with K-Means Clustering.
-- Develop a predictive churn model using supervised learning to identify at-risk customers based on historical behavior.
+- Explore other algorithms for customer segmentation and compare their performance with K-Means Clustering.
 - Perform sentiment analysis on review text and map sentiment trends to customer segments for richer behavioral insight.